firebase-unity/firebase-support-ios/README.md

 # How To Install

-- Since version `12.0.0` `FirebaseCppApp.bundle` used to running in unity editor in macbook not directly include in this package
+- Support running firebase in unity editor on mac
-- Instead it will be segregated into a separate bundle to minimize amount of bandwidth used by git LFS

 ### Install by add directly in `manifest.json` in folder `Packages/manifest.json`